Jolin25/desgin/README.md

 # desgin
-learn dedign mode in geektime
+learn design pattern in geektime with wangzheng